Excidion/sea-nymph/README.md

 - **Line charts** require evenly-spaced numeric x values — sea-nymph raises an error if they are not.
 - **Histograms** require equal-width bins for the same reason — unequal bin widths are rejected.
-- Bar charts are not affected (categories are inherently discrete).